 The relatively high proportion of permeable soils and low percentage of developed area result in Cañada Chiquita presently having a moderate- to low-runoff response to precipitation events compared to the other sub-basins analyzed.
 The high infiltration rates also contribute to the perennial nature of Chiquita Creek.
 The hydrographs for the 2-year, 10-year, and 100-year events display a rapid singular peak between equally shaped rising limbs and falling limbs (see Figure 36 on page 118).
 Peak flows exiting Cañada Chiquita occur approximately 24 minutes before the San Juan Creek peak at its confluence with Cañada Chiquita for both the 10-year and 100-year events.
 Peak flows from Cañada Chiquita do not have a significant impact on the magnitude of peak flows in San Juan Creek at the confluence and downstream.
-Relative runoff volumes for Chiquita are also relatively low at present with the sub-basin contributing 4 percent and 6 percent of the runoff volume to San Juan Creek at their confluence, while occupying approximately 9 percent to 6 percent of peak flows in San Juan Creek at the confluence.
+Relative runoff volumes for Chiquita are also relatively low at present with the sub-basin contributing 4 percent and 6 percent of the runoff volume to San Juan Creek at their confluence, while occupying approximately 9 percent of the watershed area at that point.
+Peak flows from Cañada Chiquita are also approximately 4 percent to 6 percent of peak flows in San Juan Creek at the confluence.
 For the three events modeled, Cañada

-Review of available geologic literature indicates this fault systems is not considered active, pursuant to the guidelines of the Alquist-Priolo Earthquake Fault Zone Map.
+&lt;sup>29 Review of available geologic literature indicates this fault systems is not considered active, pursuant to the guidelines of the Alquist-Priolo Earthquake Fault Zone Map.